 Direct a thesis or other project in your field of study or serve as a second reader.
 An honors thesis done in the traditional way is a pared down version of what we remember of a master’s thesis.
 However, students are encouraged to consider other sorts of projects.
 Some examples are a business plan, a creative work of art or portfolio, a program for student teaching abroad, or a major project for community service.
 All Honors Projects have a research component and a traditional defense at the last Geek Speak of the semester.
 The Honors Director works closely with each student and faculty director during the project.

 Honors Advisory Council

 This is a group of faculty members representing all academic fields in the three Colleges.
+Council members are responsible for policy and curriculum changes, probation appeals, program planning, Honors advising, and other duties designated by the Provost and the Associate VP of Academic Affairs.
 If you are interested in replacing the council member in your field at the end of his or her term of service, please make your wishes known to that council member or to the director.

 Handbooks for Further Information